-Hampton: Cab Calloway's band was in town and Dizzy Gillespie and I used to get together at Clyde Hart's house, the piano player.
-Dizzy was the first "bebop" ever played on a record.
+Hampton: Cab Calloway's band was in town and Dizzy Gillespie and I used to get together 5 at Clyde Hart's house, the piano player.
+Dizzy wanted to make a session with me and that was the first "bebop" ever played on a record.